gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

 AWS API.

-When Teleport is installed and registers the EC2 instance, the Auth server will check for a corresponding `DIscoveredServer` resource by matching on `instance-id` and `account-id` labels.
-If there is a matching `DiscoveredServer`, it will create a `Server` resource using the metadata from the `DIscoveredServer` and ignore labels sent via heartbeat from the node.
+When Teleport is installed and registers the EC2 instance, the Auth server will check for a corresponding `DiscoveredServer` resource by matching on `instance-id` and `account-id` labels.
+If there is a matching `DiscoveredServer`, it will create a `Server` resource using the metadata from the `DiscoveredServer` and ignore labels sent via heartbeat from the node.

 ## UX